 Mullumbimby Veterinary Clinic (MVC) supports the guidelines of the World Veterinary Vaccine Group (WVVG)

-“We should aim to vaccinate every animal, and to vaccinate each individual less frequently”
+“We should aim to vaccinate every animal, and to vaccinate each individual less frequently where appropriate”

 The WVVG recognises that maternally derived antibody (MDA) significantly interferes with the efficacy of most current core vaccines administered to pups and kittens in early life.